manavchouhan115/KeypointEstimation/WebInterface/README.md

 cd Webinterface
 ```

-2. in app.py there are 2 input parameters.
+2. In app.py there are 2 input parameters - model and frame_rate
-'''bash

 #Enter the model here
 model = YOLO(model_path)
 # Enter frame rate i.e. after how many seconds you want to process the frame
 frame_rate = 1
-'''

 3. Running the Application
 To start the Flask application, run: